Alexander-Milligan/Introduction-to-Git-Github/README.md

         <p>2.
 This failed and it was found that pulling the master and replacing it with the local branch would render the error and refresh the history, this would mean taking a copy of the last updated file and restoring the last master branch to the local.</p>
         <p>3.The last step was to push the updated master branch on the local to the remote master.
 Once this was completed and checked online (remote) merge the main with the master and all commit history errors where rendered</p>
     <h2>Assessment Brief</h2>
         <p>You are required to create a folder named "ModuleSix" and create a readme file within it.
-This assessment is based on a git main (default) branch and a master branch, where the master branch has a history of three commits more than the main branch and the main branch has a change that was not committed.
-You are asked to type out step base on how to render this error in your README.md file and match up the histories with out setting the scenario up.</p>
+This assessment is based on a git main (default) branch and a master branch, where the master branch has a history of three commits more than the main branch and the main branch has a change that was not committed.</p>
+        <p> You are asked to type out the commands used to render this error in your README.md file.
+Without setting the scenario up; follow the rendering log that has been given below with a command example that hints at how many steps there are.</p>
         <p>Your README file will be viewed and assessed for your mark.</p>
 <h2>Example of readme notes that are required</h2>